 What is Ash Wednesday?

-Up until the 7th century, Lent began on the Sunday (Quadragestima Sunday) six weeks prior to Easter, but the four extra days were eventually added to parallel Jesus' 40 days of fasting in the wilderness.
+Up until the 7th century, Lent began on the Sunday (Quadragestima Sunday) six weeks prior to Easter, but the four extra days were eventually added to parallel the 40 days of fasting in the wilderness by Jesus Christ.

 From at least as early as the 8th century, this day was known as dies cinerum (day of ashes).
 This reflects the central ritual of this holiday, the placing of ashes on the forehead to symbolize mourning and penitence.